avelender/UMISP/README.md

 4. Now you can use this key to quickly move images into that folder

 You can use any keys: letters, numbers, function keys (F1–F12), arrow keys, and others.

+**Note:** Your hotkey settings are automatically saved and will be remembered the next time you run the program, even if you move the executable to a different folder.

 ## System Requirements